SirSpec/Ares/docs/rules/AbilityScores.md

 These ability scores, and the ability modifiers derived from them, are the basis for almost every d20 roll.
 - Ability scores range from 3 to 18 for most adventurers.
+- You can’t increase an ability score above 20.
 - Monsters might have scores as low as 1 or as high as 30.

 # Ability Scores and Modifiers